-- 3 cups diced apples (I like a mix of tart and sweet and leave the skin on)
+- 3 cups diced apples (tart and/or sweet according to preference; I leave the skin on)

 - 2 teaspoons vanilla

-- Bake a 9×13 pan for approximately 1 hour; bake 8×8 square or 9-inch round pans for 40 minutes or until a toothpick inserted in the center comes out clean.
+Bake one 9×13 pan for approximately 1 hour; bake two 8×8 square or 9-inch round pans for 40 minutes or until a toothpick inserted in the center comes out clean.
 Always check a little early since oven temperatures very.
 This will ensure a moist cake.